 - In general, if your request will return more than a few thousand bars you should consider splitting it up.

 So what sort of data is available?
-Bar data is available in sizes of 1, 5, 10, 15, and 30 seconds, but resolutions below 30 seconds are only available for six months from the current date.
+Bar data is available in sizes of 1, 5, 10, 15, and 30 seconds.
+Resolutions below 30 seconds are only available for six months from the current date.
 They will also generate larger bars of 1, 2, 3, 5, 10, 15, 20, and 30 minutes and 1, 2, 3, 4, and 8 hours, along with daily, weekly, and monthly bars.
 Those bars can consist of trades, bids and asks, midpoint, and various other fields described in the documentation.
 Note that building bars with last price and bid/ask will require at least two queries (TRADES and BID_ASK), then merging the data together.
 When considering the pacing of requests, this may factor into any downloading decisions.

 In my testing, I found that more than a few thousand rows of data are returned for some queries (for example, fetching daily data for 40 years of AAPL returns over 9000 rows, 20 years of NVDA returns over 5000 rows at once.
 For minute bar data, I found that querying multiple days of daily data will cause rate limiting to take effect.